wrobstory/wrobstory.github.com/source/posts/python-maps-chloropleth.md

 ![USA Map](http://farm9.staticflickr.com/8389/8690908267_d7a3a83dae_z.jpg)

-Additionally, chloropleth maps were begging for a binding to the Pandas DataFrame, with data columns mapping directly to map features.
+Additionally, choropleth maps were begging for a binding to the Pandas DataFrame, with data columns mapping directly to map features.
 Assuming a 1:1 mapping from geoJSON features to column data, the syntax is very straightforward:

     :::py
     #'merged' is the Pandas DataFrame